Injalak arts & crafts centre

 Outback Spirit has also been actively involved in providing schooling for the Kandiwal kids, by providing funding for one of two teachers for the community school over the past two years.
 We have also accommodated these teachers at our camp, free of charge.

-In an effort to assist the community going forward, we recently contributed $190,000 towards a new solar power station that provides free, reliable power that is essential in qualifying for various government programs - including a state funded school.
+In an effort to assist the community going forward, we recently contributed $190,000 towards a new solar power station that provides free, reliable power that is essential for community development and schooling.